Author

 Here’s how you can get the most out of a digital product passport system:

 This new digital connection throughout the supply chain can also be leveraged to strengthen relationships with downstream customers.
-A digital product passport can provide the opportunity to explore new business models with retained product ownership, that were not feasible in the past due to disconnected relationships across the value chain, but especially from the end customer to end of life.
-Designing waste out of systems will also unlock new revenue streams.
+A digital product passport opens up opportunities for circular business models centred on retained product ownership — models that were previously less feasible due to fragmented relationships across the value chain, particularly from the end customer through to end-of-life.
+By designing waste out of these systems, businesses can unlock new revenue streams and recapture value currently lost in end-of-life materials and waste.
+As business models become more circular, material sourcing options can be diversified, strengthening supply chain security.

-Digital product passports will contain the information associated with products to effectively track and manage sustainability.
+Digital product passports will contain the information associated with products to effectively track and manage sustainability across their entire lifecycle.
 As you may expect, this means they will vary greatly depending on the product.
-Batteries are the test case, but these requirements will spread as more supply chain traceability legislation comes into play, incorporating more product categories.
+While the implementation of DPPs started with batteries as the test case, these requirements will extend to a broader range of products as more legislations around product traceability and supply chain reporting come into play.

 arrow icon white